 "What, So What, Now What" Questions for Initiating Reflection

 Hilbert College's Service Learning Task Force developed a rubric to help evaluate student reflections.
-Students should be evaluated on the relationships and connections they make between the coursework and the service.
+Student evaluation should be on the relationships and connections they make between the coursework and the service.

 Faculty members should contact the Service Learning Coordinator to discuss the reflective activities that are most appropriate for their students and the project in which the students are engaged.